Henry Chambers, M.D., Medical Director, Cerebral Palsy Program

 Phoebe Scott-Wyard, D.O., is double board certified in pediatrics and physical medicine & rehabilitation.
 She completed a combined residency in pediatrics and physical medicine & rehabilitation medicine at Cincinnati Children’s Hospital Medical Center and University of Cincinnati.

 Susan Biffl, M.D., is board certified in pediatrics, physical medicine & rehabilitation, pediatric physical medicine & rehabilitation, and brain injury medicine.
-She completed a combined pediatrics and physical medicine & rehabilitation medicine residency and fellowship at the same institution.
+She completed a combined pediatrics and physical medicine & rehabilitation medicine residency and fellowship at the University of Colorado School of Medicine.

 Peter Newton, M.D.
 Specialty: Scoliosis